Solid tissues

 Referral categories:

-• Patients with recurrent pregnancy loss (2 or more previous pregnancy losses i.e. this is at least the third pregnancy loss or subsequent) (R318)
+- Patients with recurrent pregnancy loss (two or more previous pregnancy losses i.e. this is at least the third pregnancy loss)

-• · Cases of third trimester intrauterine death or still birth in the absences of other likely causes.
+• Third trimester intrauterine death or stillbirth in the absence of other likely causes

-• · Sample from live patient to screen for mosaicism
+• Sample from a living patient to screen for mosaicism

 Tests